Gran Sasso raid

-During World War II, the Gran Sasso raid (codenamed Unternehmen Eiche, [ʊntɐˌneːmən ˈaɪ̯çə], literally "Operation Oak", by the German military) on 12 September 1943 was a successful operation by German paratroopers and Waffen-SS commandos to rescue the deposed Fascist dictator Benito Mussolini from custody in the Gran Sasso d'Italia massif.
+During World War II, the Gran Sasso raid (codenamed Unternehmen Eiche, [ʊntɐˌneːmən ˈaɪ̯çə], literally "Operation Oak", by the German military) on 12 September 1943 was a successful operation by German paratroopers and Waffen-SS commandos to help the deposed Fascist dictator Benito Mussolini escape from custody in the Gran Sasso d'Italia massif.
 The airborne operation was personally ordered by Adolf Hitler, approved by General Kurt Student and planned and executed by Major Harald Mors.

 Background

 On the night between 24 and 25 July 1943, a few weeks after the Allied invasion of Sicily and bombing of Rome, the Grand Council of Fascism voted a motion of no confidence against prime minister Benito Mussolini.
 On the same day, King Victor Emmanuel III replaced him with Marshal Pietro Badoglio and had Mussolini arrested.
 This is commonly known as the Fall of the Fascist regime in Italy (or 25 Luglio in Italian); Badoglio's government at first continued the war on the Axis powers' side, but after Italian and German forces were defeated during the Allied invasion of Sicily (17 August), the Italian government began secret negotiations with the Allies to surrender.
 This resulted in the Armistice of Cassibile on 3 September, coinciding with the Allied invasion of mainland Italy.